maxisoft/Freenom-dns-updater/README.md

 ## Usage

 ### Basic usage
-Let's say you want to add/update your main A/AAAA domain records *exemple.tk* with your current ip (v4/v6).
+Let's say you want to add or update your main A/AAAA domain records *exemple.tk* with your current ip (v4/v6).
 Simply type :
 ```
 fdu record update $LOGIN $PASSWORD exemple.tk
 ```

-Note that if you don't have an ipv6 access, the tool'll detect that and will update only the A record (ipv4) of *exemple.tk*.
+Note that if you don't have an ipv6 access, the tool will detect that and will update only the A record (ipv4) of *exemple.tk*.

-In order to add/update the subdomain *sub.exemple.tk*:
+In order to add or update the subdomain *sub.exemple.tk*:
 ```
 fdu record update $LOGIN $PASSWORD exemple.tk -n sub
 ```